CS-433/cs-433-project-2-on_va_tout_casser/README.md

 ## The ML program

 This folder should contain a file run.py which produces the same outputs as on AICrowd for our team.
+The only scripts that are used during the execution are : run.py, word2vec_final.py, cnn.py utils.py, tweets_tools.py.
+The other are the other models we tried and are present for completeness.

 ### File organization